Hives/bank-tech-test/README.md

 ## My approach

-I've got three classes.
-The Account class holds your account details and the methods for interacting with it.
-The Entry class is used for storing individual credits or debits, and methods to present its details in a human readable format.
-The Printer class contains methods to print your bank statement.
+I've got one class, one module, and a struct.
+The Account class holds stores your account details (transactions and balance) and the methods for interacting with it.
+The Formatter module contains a method for formatting transactions into a bank statement.
+Inside the Account class is a Transaction struct which stores details of individual transactions.

 ## Planning
 ### Nouns and verbs